Which ring is better for your hand & finger shape?

 A raw chunk of precious metal, usually yellow gold, constitutes a rough, rocky texture on the surface of a gold band

-Two or more bands that are meant to be worn together on the same finger.
+Two or more bands are meant to be worn together on the same finger.
 They can be identical or set with different stones, and their size may vary as well

 Personalized, thin, delicate, text-heavy rings